stacylgreen/pdsnd_github/README.md

 Udacity git course BikeShare

 ### Description
-Describe what your project is about and what it does
+This purpose of this project is to learn version control

 ### Files used
-Include the files used
+Using the BikeShare file from the previous course

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.